Trade directory · Dover metro · Delaware

 Insurance Minimums

-Delaware requires $300,000 general liability minimum for electrical contractors.
-Workers compensation required if employees.
-Professional liability recommended at $500,000 minimum.
+Delaware requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation mandatory if employees.
+Professional liability recommended but not required.

 § C · Path to license